clojuredocs/guides/articles/ecosystem/core_typed/types.md

 Here we can call a function of this type with either one or two arguments.
 In this case, the ordered intersection type acts as a simple overloading on arity.

-Finer invariants can be modelled by specifying multiple arities of the same arity:
+Finer invariants can be expressed by specifying multiple arities of the same arity:

 ```clojure
 (Fn [Symbol -> Number]